bdmac/Seymour/README.md

   define_activity_target :post, cache: [:title, :slug], class: Post

   # Configure delivery channels
-  deliver_to :feed, recipients: -> activity {activity.comment_author.followers}
+  deliver_to :feed, recipients: :recipients

+  def recipients
+    comment_author.followers
   end
+end
 ```

 The first parameter to deliver_to is the name of the channel.
 Channel names must be unique and must match a known channel in the Seymour::Channels
 namespace.
 The Channel name for the Feed channel would be :feed.

-Additionally, default recipients can be specified for a distribution channel by providing a proc that returns an array of Actors that
+Additionally, default recipients can be specified for a distribution channel.
+The following are acceptable values for the recipients option:
-should receive the Activity via that channel.
-The proc will receive the Activity being delivered as its sole argument.
+* _Callable:_ A callable (proc/lambda/method).
+The callable will receive the activity as its sole argument.
+It should return an array of Actors.
+* _Symbol:_ A symbol to be called on the Activity instance that will return the appropriate recipients.
+It should return an array of Actors.
+* _Array:_ An array of Actors.

 Recipients can be overridden when publishing an activity (see Publishing Activities below).
 If no default recipients are specified then it is expected that they are
 provided as a parameter to publishing.

-Additionaly options may also be available depending on the specific delivery channel.
+Additional options may also be available depending on the specific delivery channel.

 Adding additional delivery channels to Seymour is easy.